 I’ve talked about Spartan on a macro level a lot on LinkedIn and other platforms.
 First, as a digital space that provides a profound communal experience, and secondly, as a community of more than 7 million people who are both highly engaged and highly impressive.
 I’ve also shared our efforts to fully connect with and represent all of you.
-And I’ve witnessed Spartan’s power to offer the in-person community and spiritual fulfillment in a digitally isolated world.
+And I’ve witnessed Spartan’s power to offer the in-person community and spiritual fulfillment in a digitally (and now literally) isolated world.
 Recently, though, I’ve found myself thinking more about Spartan on a micro level.
-More specifically, how it’s impacted so many individual lives, including my own, from a Spartan mother’s perspective.
+More specifically, how it has impacted so many individual lives, including my own, from a Spartan mother’s perspective.
 For many, Spartan has been a means to overcome or cope with various health issues.

 But Stephanie never stopped thinking about completing a race — a goal she’d set while on bed rest and pregnant with Ruahan.
-And in 2015, all three Bullocks completed the Spartan Sprint in Atlanta, with Ruahan doing the kid’s race.
+And in 2015, all three Bullocks completed the Spartan Sprint in Atlanta, with Ruahan doing the kids race.
 As Stephanie wrote to us: “Shit happens, sometimes more to some than others, but the defining moment is what you do to conquer all of the difficult situations in life.”

 Spartan Spirit Awards: The Amazing Spartan Mother